opensyria/blockchain/docs/FAQ.md

 ## General Questions

-### What is Open Syria?
+### What is OpenSyria?

-Open Syria is a **sovereign blockchain** designed specifically for Syria and the Syrian diaspora.
+OpenSyria is a **sovereign blockchain** designed specifically for Syria and the Syrian diaspora.
 It combines:
 - A decentralized digital currency (Digital Lira / SYL)
 - A cultural heritage preservation system
 - On-chain governance